README: A 60-second summary of all this…

 • 2010 – I gave a TED Talk called “The 3 A’s of Awesome” which has over three million views and is ranked one of the 10 “Most Inspiring” TED Talks of all time.

 • 2010 – today – I signed a series of book deals after the blog got popular.
-Today I am very, very lucky to be the New York Times bestselling author of nine books and journals including The Book of Awesome (2010 / gratitude)The Happiness Equation (2016 / happiness)Two Minute Mornings (2017 / morning routine), You Are Awesome (2019 / resilience), and many more.
+Today I am very, very lucky to be the New York Times bestselling author of ten books and journals including The Book of Awesome (2010 / gratitude)The Happiness Equation (2016 / happiness)Two Minute Mornings (2017 / morning routine), You Are Awesome (2019 / resilience), Our Book of Awesome (2022 / gratitude) and many more.
 The books have been on bestseller lists for over 200 weeks and sold over two million copies.
 I know how crazy rare and lucky this is.

 • 2014 – I got remarried.
 This requires a lot more than a bullet point or even a whole blog post.